-Periodically check the operation of the starting circuit cut-off system according to the following procedure.
+Periodically check the operation of the ignition circuit cut-off system according to the following procedure.

-If a malfunction is noted, have a Yamaha dealer check the system before ridina.
+- The vehicle must be placed on the centerstand during this inspection. - If a malfunction is noted, have a Yamaha dealer check the system before riding.